-We make grants usually to a maximum of £120.
+We make once only emergency relief payments usually to a maximum of £120.

 Priority is given to those: